armalite/beautiful-dbt-template/README.md

-# DT.XADE.DBT-Template
+# Beau DBT Template

-This repository contains a template DBT project that can be used for DBT development on your XADE workspaces.
+This repository contains a template DBT project that can be used for DBT development on Snowflake.

 ## Environment Setup